Shakeel Gavioli-Akilagun, s.a.gavioli-akilagun@lse.ac.uk, Department of Statistics. Office hours: Monday 9:00 - 10:00 AM, COL 8.05.

 Further Readings:

-Lab: Working with Ipython notebook and GitHub.
+Lab: Working with Ipython notebook and Git.

 Firtly, we shall review fundamental Python datatypes such as lists and dicts.
 Then we shall introduce Numerical Python or NumPy which is the module on which Pandas is built.
 NumPy permits fast array based computation and is the basis for efficient pre-processing and visualisation of data.
 Many of the built-in NumPy methods can be used in Exploratory Data Analysis (EDA).
 We will also cover ways to restructure data from “wide” to “long” format, within strictly rectangular data structures.
 Additional topics concerning text encoding, date formats, and sparse matrix formats are also covered.